 3. The Grinchmas WHO-liday Specatacular

 ‘How the Grinch Stole Christmas’ is hands down my son’s favorite Christmas bedtime story – and actually, it’s one of mine too.
 I love absolutely anything to do with Dr. Seuss, and the message of this story – that Christmas is more about the people and the joy of the season than the gifts and material things – is such an important one to me and my family.
 During the holiday season, Seuss Landing at Islands of Adventure transforms into Grinchmas, a Christmas that Dr. Seuss would be proud of!
 My favorite part of this transformation is the retelling of the ‘How the Grinch Stole Christmas’ story in a fun, over the top, colorful musical performance.
-For a more detailed review of the show, including when to line up for the show and the best places to sit, take a look at this post by the Orlando Informer.
+You can also meet the Grinch and Max (and the Grinch is exactly the way you would expect him to be, which makes for some hilarious interactions!)

 4. Breakfast with the Grinch